Cube-OS/cubeOS/examples/pumpkin-mcu-api-example/README.md

 # Pumpkin MCU API Example Usage

-This is a script to simply show how to exercise the different functionality within the mcu_api KubOS package for interaction with Pumpkin MCUs.
+This is a script to simply show how to exercise the different functionality within the mcu_api CubeOS package for interaction with Pumpkin MCUs.
 Comments within the script contain additional explaination.

 Run: